smart-edge-open/specs/doc/enhanced-platform-awareness/openness-node-feature-discovery.md

 }
 ```

-To specify which features should be available by node at deploying pod time, `nodeSelector` field should be defined in pod `.yaml` file.
+To specify which features should be available by the node at deploying pod time, the `nodeSelector` field should be defined in the pod `.yaml` file.
 Example pod `yaml` file:

 ```yaml
 apiVersion: v1